rushikapandya/ahcg2017_starterpipeline/README.md

 Currently, we are running the following pipeline and working to improve it

+# Wet Lab and Bioinformatics

+The pipeline that we have developed is for the bioinformatics analysis following the wet lab steps of exoDNA sequencing.

 # ahcg_pipeline
 Variant calling pipeline for genomic data analysis

-# Filter Variants by Sequence Coverage
+## Filter Variants by Sequence Coverage
 Post variant calling using the pipeline we filtered the variants based on depth of coverage

 ```{sh}